-Interopted Connecting with SIP
+Connecting with SIP to the public phone system

 Most enterprises start using VoIP as a replacement for the traditional business PBX, and their emphasis is on deploying phones and servers within the enterprise network.
 However, at some point every VoIP network must "touch" the traditional telephone network, called the Public Switched Telephone Network (PSTN).